-Table 2 summarises 3-level joint analyses in which both SBP trajectory and log(LVMI) are simultaneously modelled, with age centred around the sample mean of 11.3 years.
+Table 2 summarises 3-level joint analyses in which both SBP trajectory and log(LVMI) are simultaneously modelled, with age centred around the sample mean of 11.3 years (with some estimates presented as percentage change (33), as indicated; see Web Table 5 for original coefficient estimates).
 With just age and sex as observed covariates (in model A), mean SBP was predicted to increase with age.
 The rate of increase was similar for males and females up to the age of 12 years, with mean BP predicted to increase more steeply for males at older ages.
-With regard to within-individual variance, with each year of age, BPV was predicted to increase by mean = 15.6% (95% credible interval (CI): 12.9%, 18.4%), or if expressed as the predicted increase in SD(BP): mean = 7.5% (95% CI: 6.2%, 8.8%).
-Females' BPV was predicted to be mean = 16.7% (95% CI: 4.5%, 30.4%) greater than that for males (SD(BP): mean = 8.0% (95% CI: 2.2%, 14.2%)).
+With regard to within-individual variance, with each year of age, BPV was predicted to increase by 15.6% (95% credible interval (CI): 12.9%, 18.4%).
+Females' BPV was predicted to be 16.8% (95% CI: 4.5%, 30.4%) greater than that for males, across all time points.
 Age at time of echocardiography was estimated to have a modest negative association with LVMI, and females were predicted to have smaller values of LVMI.